do you need to sign-up for student teaching?

 - Students may not, UNDER ANY CIRCUMSTANCES, contact educational partners to arrange their own placements.Please note that our educational partners consider this unprofessional behavior, and such contact may jeopardize your placement.

 - MU has Affiliation Agreements with participating educational partners and we must abide by the terms set forth in these agreements.
 Students must secure current clearances (defined as Act 34 Criminal Record Check, Act 114 FBI Fingerprints, and Act 151 PA Child Abuse clearance) and TB test results that will cover them through the semester the placement is occurring.
 Students must update clearances and TB test results on a yearly basis unless employed by the educational partner hosting the placement.
-Students are responsible for notifying the Field Services Office within 72 hours of a clearance infraction.
+Students are responsible for notifying Field Services within 72 hours of a clearance infraction.

 - In a limited number of instances, the University will make requests of educational entities to secure placements outside of Lancaster, Lebanon, and York Counties.
-There is no guarantee that by requesting such a placement, the Field Services Office will be able to accommodate your request.
+There is no guarantee that by requesting such a placement, Field Services will be able to accommodate your request.
 Requests for out-of-county placements that cannot be secured within a reasonable interval of time will result in the student being placed within an MU-affiliated district.
-While the Field Services Office will work to accommodate out-of-county placements, students may experience greater driving distances should the initial request be denied.
+While Field Services will work to accommodate out-of-county placements, students may experience greater driving distances should the initial request be denied.

 - Students are responsible for their own transportation to and from placements.